 How much protein do we need?

 The RDI (recommended daily intake) for protein basically covers the need for building, repairing and maintaining the body.
 It varies slightly depending on your age, weight and activity level.
 The average person would aim to eat around 1 g per kilo of body weight per day.
 For weight loss, around 80-120 g of protein per day is ideal.
-To find out how much you need, check with our Protein Calculator.

 Losing weight and being healthy requires dedication to work on all aspects of yourself for it to be effective.
 Eating the right foods, getting regular exercise and making the right lifestyle choices are the key ingredients for staying lean and at a healthy weight.
 Your body is a finely tuned machine that needs the right nutritional balance accompanied with adequate exercise and rest.
 So remember to keep anything you do in balance.

 AUSTRALIA'S BESTSELLING 80/20 DIET IS AVAILABLE AS HARD COPY OR E-BOOK

 CLICK ON THE IMAGE BELOW: